“It is a privilege to learn about racism instead of experiencing it your whole life” (Ahmed Ali).

 I discovered that, perhaps, the Nazis rose to power not because of those actively participating in evil, but by neutral bystanders refusing to take a stand against it.
 Maybe those bystanders refused to even admit what was happening until it was too late.

 I regretted, heavily, that I ignored the discomfort and the intuition in my gut that said, “This is wrong”.
-If everyone in that room had stood up to our teacher, to collectively refuse her instructions, it would have made a difference.
+If everyone in that room had stood up to our teacher, to collectively refused her instructions, it would have made a difference.

 The country is now 13 days into the tide of “the biggest collective demonstration of civil unrest around state violence in our generation’s memory – organized under the rallying cry of “Black Lives Matter”(1).